Custom Topics, lets you to automatically track reviews containing a custom group of keywords and phrases that are

 Each Topic only needs to be created once per account, and can then be used across all of the apps you track.

 Click on any of your topics from the list to see the full analysis.

-You can flick between the tabs at the top to view the summary, sentiment timeline, trend pattern or any of the words clustering for that particular topic.
+You can flick between the tabs at the top to view the overall summary, sentiment breakdown, and trend and stars timelines for any of the words used for that particular topic.

 Use the Sentiment Timeline to understand sentiment and volume trends that are emerging in this topic over time.
 Change the date and other filters at the top to expand or narrow your search results.

 Removing A Custom Topic

-- Scroll to the bottom of the page, and hit the big red ‘Delete’ button.
+- Scroll to the bottom of the page, and click the big red ‘Delete’ button.

 Your topic has now been removed!